Close

 Overview:

-Newmont Tanami is a gold mine located in the remote Tanami Desert in the Northern Territory, almost 540 kilometers from Alice Springs and about 270 km from the nearest remote Aboriginal community of Yuendumu.
+Newmont Tanami is a gold mine located in the remote Tanami Desert in the Northern Territory, almost 540 kilometres from Alice Springs and about 270 km from the nearest remote Aboriginal community of Yuendumu.

 Newmont Corporation, the world’s largest gold mining company, has owned and operated the mine since 2002.
 Currently, the mine produces an average of 500 koz of gold each year.
 Newmont Tanami is an underground operation, and employs about 1200 people who fly-in, fly-out from locations including Darwin, Alice Springs, Perth and Brisbane.